A Brief History of Tennis

 In London in 1874 Major Walter C. Wingfield patented the rules and equipment for a tennis style game played on grass which he called Sphairistike, the Greek for ‘playing at ball.’
 Wingfield’s court was shaped like an hourglass and much shorter than the modern court.

-The ubiquity of croquet at the time meant there was a ready supply of smooth outdoor courts, which proved easily adaptable for tennis.
+The ubiquity of croquet at the time meant there was a ready supply of smooth outdoor grass courts, which proved easily adaptable for tennis.
 Indeed, the marriage between croquet and tennis was properly cemented when the Wimbledon All England Croquet Club decided to hold the first tennis tournament in 1877 to raise money to fix a broken roller at the club.
 The organising committee ditched Whitfield’s hour glass shaped court, opting for a rectangular one instead, and introduced a set of rules that are essentially the current rules of tennis.
 The Wimbledon tennis tournament proved very popular and evolved into the most prestigious tennis event in the world.
 The club quickly changed its name to the All England Croquet and Lawn Tennis Club.

 History of Grasshoppers Lawn Tennis club in Hove